kubernetes/website/content/zh-cn/docs/tasks/access-application-cluster/web-ui-dashboard.md

 #### Workloads

 Shows all applications running in the selected namespace.
-The view lists applications by workload kind (e.g., Deployments, ReplicaSets, Stateful Sets, etc.).
+The view lists applications by workload kind (for example: Deployments, ReplicaSets, StatefulSets).
 Each workload kind can be viewed separately.
 The lists summarize actionable information about the workloads, such as the number of ready pods for a ReplicaSet or current memory usage for a Pod.